- What Is School Refusal in Children?

 Serotonin reuptake inhibitors like Prozac are useful when trying to cure depression in the child.
 However, these have to be used with caution as children can become dependent on the drugs, thereby worsening the depression.
 Such dependency can also increase the chances of bipolar disorders and suicidal tendencies.
 Sudden discontinuation can also cause anxiety, insomnia and headaches in the child.

 Some drugs which help the child mask the symptoms of anxiety, like sweaty palms and racing heart are also useful.
-However, drugs like propranolol have to be used with utmost care, and never in asthma patients.
-These should also not be discontinued suddenly, as this can lead to an increase in blood pressure.
+However, drugs like propranolol have to be used with the utmost care, and never in asthma patients.
+These medicines should also not be discontinued suddenly, as it can lead to an increase in blood pressure.

 Is Follow-up After Treatment Essential?

 If the child is being or has been treated for school withdrawal syndromes, after-treatment follow-ups are absolutely essential.
 The child has to be monitored closely by the family, school staff and the treating professionals in the period after treatment.

 What Should Schools Do to Cope With School Refusal?

 Here are a few ways schools could cope with school refusal in children.

 - Create a positive school atmosphere with a strong sense of community between the students and the teachers.

 - Establish peer support and mentoring programs so that students have a feeling of belonging.